joinpursuit/AC_4_Web/units/fundamentals/lessons/arrays/arrays.md

 // arr contains ['dog', 'fish', 'giraffe']
 ```

-`splice` **returns** an array containig the elements that were removed.
+`splice` **returns** an array containing the elements that were removed.
 The modification happens on the array that the method was called from.

 ### Array --> String